rvertulo/PyGARV/README.md

             x > 0 and
             y > 0
         ):
             #the f value will be used as a rating for the chromosome.
-As bigger
+As bigger the
             #value assumes better will be the rating of this specific chromosome.
             #IMPORTANT NOTE: the rating value can never be zero.
             rating = f